-Most new synthetic turf contains a substance called “crumb rubber” made from recycled tires; it’s used in the top layer of these products to provide extra padding and keep the “grass” upright.
-Studies show that crumb rubber contains small amounts of polycyclic aromatic hydrocarbons (PAHs) and volatile organic compounds (VOCs) as well as heavy metals such as zinc, iron, manganese and lead.
-Exposure to these chemicals would stem from direct skin contact with crumb rubber or accidental ingestion of small amounts of it by putting fingers in the mouth or not washing hands before eating after playing on the artificial turf.
+Health concerns about synthetic turf are related to the “crumb rubber” used in the top layer of these products to provide extra padding and keep the “grass” upright.
+Crumb rubber is made from recycled tires and contains small amounts of polycyclic aromatic hydrocarbons (PAHs) and volatile organic compounds (VOCs) as well as heavy metals (zinc, iron, manganese and lead).
+These chemicals can get into your body from direct skin contact with crumb rubber or from accidental ingestion, usually as a result of putting fingers in the mouth or from not washing hands before eating after playing on artificial turf.
 It also could result from breathing in dust and vapors from crumb rubber while playing on artificial fields or lawns.

-In checking out this issue, I came upon another interesting criticism of artificial turf: it is yet another barrier between children and nature.
+While investigating this issue, I came upon another interesting criticism of artificial turf: it presents yet another barrier between children and nature.
 A growing body of research suggests that kids today are suffering from nature deficit disorder and need to be in touch with living greenery for optimum physical and mental health.

-I can’t vouch for the truth of claims that some artificial lawns are non-toxic, but overall, I would opt for a real lawn if you can.
+Overall, although natural lawns can pose health hazards if you use pesticides and herbicides on them, I would opt for a real lawn if you can.
 Adults too can benefit from more time spent in nature and less exposure to problematic chemicals.
-Keep in mind that weeding and mowing provide great opportunities to get a little exercise.
+And weeding and mowing provide great opportunities to get a little exercise.

 Andrew Weil, M.D.

 J.R.
 Jastifer et al, “Synthetic Turf: History, Design, Maintenance, and Athlete Safety,” Sports Health, January/February 2019, doi: 10.1177/1941738118793378